 In addition, removing any trees (and digging out the stumps) is another task that most people need help to accomplish safely.

-Your local municipality can have someone to come out and mark where utilities currently run through your property.
+Your local municipality can have someone come out and mark where utilities currently run through your property.
 But, they will not dig up or reroute anything to make your site ready for the installation of a new building.

 It’s not something you can try yourself either.
 Therefore, you need a professional team to relocate utilities to your new building.

 There are strict state and local regulations for working with utilities.
 So, any contractor you hire must be familiar with these rules.

 Undeveloped land is often irregular.
-Building on a steep slope or on an uneven surface can create serious problems for the stability of your structure.
+Building on a steep slope or an uneven surface can create serious problems for the stability of your structure.

 Land grading involves heavy equipment.
 Similarly, the contractor must have a precise understanding of how to engineer a site to prevent erosion and runoff.
 Too much erosion and runoff could threaten your new installation or the surrounding buildings and landscape features.